mediamonks/muban/docs/introduction.md

 components, and use the pre-compiled handlebar templates to generate the HTML.
 One file for each yaml.

-#### preview components

-While those preview pages are useful in their own way, sometimes you want to have an overview of individual components, with some documentation, and maybe the used data, and the source files that make up those components.
-For this we created muban-storybook, inspired by [React Storybook](https://storybook.js.org/), but with some additional features.

 #### integration

 While the above makes for an amazing frontend development experience, the job is not done.
 Getting